jkosciolek/Jakub-Kosciolek/README.md

 - 👋 Hi, I’m @Jakub
 - 👀 I’m interested in running, aikido and music
 - 🌱 I’m currently learning Python and C++
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on nothing special now
-- 📫 How to reach me facebook.com/jakub.kosciolek
+- 📫 How to reach me: facebook.com/jakub.kosciolek

 <!---
 Zumel/Zumel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.